explosion-mental/demwm/README.md

 Some little TODOS:
 - toggle border
-- Make 'tag previews' more solid
+- Make 'tag previews' more solid and prevent from previewing the preview in the preview...
 - Make systray background more solid
 - <s>systray toggleable with _#ifdef_ and _#endif_</s>
 - depatch cfacts